MountainDoo/stockiato/README.md

 # stockiato
-CLI based tool for viewing stock and cryptocurrency data.
+Tool for viewing stock and cryptocurrency data.